The Deserter (1933 film): Plot

 Karl Renn, a Hamburg shipyard worker, is a member of the Communist Party of Germany and is commissioned by the Soviet Union to organize a general strike and exert pressure on employers.
 When the strike comes, several fights take place with the police.
-After a month of strike, many workers are already so exhausted that they become strike-breakers.
-There arises an armed conflict that even Karl's wife goes to; but he stays at home because of his cowardice.
-Nevertheless, as a delegate of the party, he is sent together with four comrades to a meeting in the Soviet Union.
+After a month of the strike, many workers are so exhausted that they become strikebreakers.
+An armed conflict breaks out, and even Karl's wife takes part in it; but he stays at home because of his cowardice.
+Nevertheless, as a delegate of the Party, he is sent together with four comrades to a meeting in the Soviet Union.
 He stays there, works in a blast furnace and is enthusiastic about the communist system.
-After a few weeks the news reaches him that his Party Chief in Hamburg had been slain.
+After a few weeks, he receives news that his Party Chief in Hamburg has been slain.
 He then travels back to Germany to continue the struggle of the workers.